 WWU's Top 10 finance questions with helpful answers from Student Financial Services.

 BankMobile is a financial institution WWU partners with to process our payment disbursements/refunds to students.
-You will need the BankMobile personal code to select your refund method.
-WWU highly recommends that students choose either paper check or direct deposit to an existing bank account to avoid incurring any fees.
-If you do not have a bank account you may sign up for one from BankMobile, but there may be fees.
-Read the fine print to be sure you know what they are.
+For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/how-it-works/ .
+WWU highly recommends that students choose either paper check or direct deposit to avoid incurring any fees.

 Meal plans cover costs for your food from the cafeteria.
 Three meal plans are available for you to choose from depending on the number of meals you want each week—Silver, Gold, and Platinum.
 You may also add "Flex Dollars" to a meal plan that can be accepted at the Student Association Center and the cafeteria.
 Go to your myWWU account to choose the plan that best meets your needs.